-David is an architect and he first came to Romania in '96 when he took a sabbatical year.
-He says he liked the people, the simple style of living at that time, and Bucharest from the 90s impressed him with the “poetry” of a city crisscrossed by several eras.
-So he decided to stay..
+David is an architect and first came to Romania in 1996 when he took a sabbatical year.
+He says he liked the people, the simple style of living at that time, and Bucharest from the 1990s impressed him with the “poetry” of a city crisscrossed by several eras.
+So he decided to stay.

-Another David, a younger one, saw Romania for the first time in 2005, when the country barely staerted to take european shape.
+Another David, a younger one, saw Romania for the first time in 2005, when the country barely started to take a European shape.
 In 2008 he moved in Bucharest altogether.
-He taught English, he aught Spanish to Romanians and then Romanian to Spaniards.
-He went through several jobs, but even when things have been tough, he chose to stay here.
+He taught English, he taught Spanish to Romanians and then Romanian to Spaniards.
+He went through several jobs, but even though things have been tough, he chose to stay here.

 Published July 2015

 first publication (original article): 30.03.2015 (hotnews.ro)